orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

-Despite being more complex to handle, the asynchronous mode is highly recommended for jobs whose execution time can last over a dozen of seconds (typically, the creation of an archive or a network transfer).
+Despite being more complex to handle, the asynchronous mode is highly recommended for jobs whose execution time can last over a dozen of seconds (typically, the creation of an archive if ``SynchronousZipStream`` :ref:`configuration option <configuration>` is set to ``false``, or a network transfer).
 Indeed, synchronous calls can be affected by timeouts in the HTTP protocol if they last too long.

 .. _jobs-monitoring: